omgnetwork/plasma-contracts/plasma_framework/docs/integration-docs/integration-doc.md

 12. `metadata` must be padded to 32 bytes long

 ### Payment transaction fees
 Operator collects fees for including a transaction in a block.
-Transaction fee is implicit.
-It is the difference between transaction input utxos and output utxos, grouped by the token.
-For example if transaction inputs are the following utxos:
+The transaction fee is implicit i.e. it is the difference between the transaction inputs and outputs, grouped by the token.
+For example if the transaction inputs are as follows:
 ```
 [
   {